gmarcotte3/cryptoginko_Jreact/README.md

 ```

 # Updates
+##2020.02.29
+added support for exodus address csv dump input. can now read a csv file of exodus wallet addresses and import them into
+the database. new addresses are added, existing address are updated.

 ##2019.12.15
 added history tracking balances of coin address to the blockstore. when updating the balance of a coin address if the balance changes
 a new record will be crated, old record update to point to the new record.